Stone Fruits

 Sweet Treat Pluerry

+Sweet Treat Pluerry is well suited for USDA Growing Zones 9A and 9B—ideal for St. Augustine and Northeast Florida gardens.
 'Sweet Treat' is the best-known pluerry cultivar, offering a perfect balance of cherry sweetness and plum tang.
 Requires cross-pollination for high yields.

 - Lowest survival temperature: ~−10°F